Skip to content

 What is a limited submission?

-If a sponsor puts a limit on the number of responses it will allow from an institution, the OVPR initiates an internal limited submission competition.
-The process requires potential applicants to submit a letter of intent (LOI) and, if needed, a preproposal.
+If a sponsor puts a limit on the number of responses it will allow from an institution, the EVPRP initiates an internal limited submission competition.
+The process requires potential applicants to submit a preproposal.
 You can find out more about the limited submission process by downloading the Limited Submission Proposal and Review Process document at: http://www.purdue.edu/research/vpr/rschdev/lsid1.php.

 How do I write an effective internal preproposal?

-I missed the internal deadline for an LOI (or preproposal).
+I missed the internal deadline for a preproposal.
 Can I still be considered?

 Only if the number of submissions received is less than the number allowed.
-The internal competition officially starts upon receipt of LOIs, and we enforce the deadlines in the interest of fairness, consistency and transparency.
-Following a competition where we receive fewer responses than the number of submissions allowed, the remaining submissions are filled on a “first to notify us” basis.
+The internal competition officially starts upon receipt of preproposals and we enforce the deadlines in the interest of fairness, consistency and transparency.
+Following a competition where we receive fewer responses than the number of submissions allowed, the remaining submissions are filled on a “first to notify” basis.

 Do I need a COEUS budget for an internal preproposal?